idaholab/moose/framework/doc/content/source/kernels/KernelScalarBase.md

 implementation.
 A solely AD source file would only need to override `computeScalarQpResidual` and `computeQpResidual` and leave all the Jacobian methods as base definitions, which return zero.
 See
 [MortarScalarBase](source/constraints/MortarScalarBase.md) for examples of AD-only and non-AD separate classes.

-As a more complicated example of the scalar augmentation system for kernels, the Tensor Mechanics test app contains headers, source, and test files for an alternative implementation of the "HomogenizedTotalLagrangianStressDivergence" system from the Tensor Mechanics module.
+As a more complicated example of the scalar augmentation system for kernels, the Solid Mechanics test app contains headers, source, and test files for an alternative implementation of the "HomogenizedTotalLagrangianStressDivergence" system from the Solid Mechanics module.
 This Kernel is designated with the suffix "S" to distinguish from the existing objects in the module.
 Also, there are other intermediate classes such as "TotalLagrangianStressDivergence" that are also designated with an "S" suffix.
 These other classes are needed since the lower class needs to also derive from